-Ronafit Description Vou Dov A Benefit Description Inpatient hospital (cont.)
+Benefit Description You Pay 10u 1 ay Inpatient hospital (cont.)
 Note: Take-home prescription drugs and medicines are covered under Section 5(f).
 Note: We base payment on whether the facility or a health care professional bills for the services or supplies.
 For example, when the anesthesiologist bills, we pay Anesthesia benefits.
 If preadmission testing is performed in the hospital as inpatient then we pay pre-admission tests at the same coinsurance rate as inpatient miscellaneous charges.
-Not covered: Any part of a hospital admission that is not medically necessary(see definition), such as when you do not need acute hospital inpatient (overnight) care, but could receive care in some other setting without adversely affecting your condition or the quality of your medical care.
-Note: In this event, we pay benefits for services and supplies other than room and boardand in-hospital physiciancare at the level they would have been covered if provided in an alternative setting Hospital charges for non-covered surgery Custodial care (see definition) even when provided covered if provided in an alternative settingHospital charges for non-covered surgery television, radio, newspapers, air conditioner, beauty and barber services, guest meals and beds • Private nursing care during a hospital stay Outpatient hospital or ambulatory surgical center Operating, recovery, and other treatment rooms Prescribed drugs and medicines (not take-home drugs) Diagnostic laboratory tests, X-rays, and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood plasma, if not donated or replaced Pre-surgical testing Dressings, casts, and sterile tray services Medical supplies, including oxygen PPO: 15% of the Plan allowance (calendar year deductible applies)Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (calendar year deductible applies)
+Not covered: • Any part of a hospital admission that is not medically necessary(see definition), such as when you do not need acute hospital inpatient (overnight) care, but could receive care in some other setting without adversely affecting your condition or the quality of your medical care.
+Note: In this event, we pay benefits for services and supplies other than room and boardand in-hospital physiciancare at the level they would have been covered if provided in an alternative setting • Hospital charges for non-covered surgery • Custodial care (see definition) even when provided in a hospital • Non-covered facilities, such as nursing homes, rest homes, convalescent homes, facilities for the aged, and schools • Personal comfort items, such as telephone, television, radio, newspapers, air conditioner, beauty and barber services, guest meals and beds PPO: Nothing Non-PPO: 20% of charges All charges Private nursing care during a hospital stay Outpatient hospital or ambulatory surgical center Operating, recovery, and other treatment rooms Prescribed drugs and medicines (not take-home drugs) Diagnostic laboratory tests, X-rays, and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood plasma, if not donated or replaced Pre-surgical testing Dressings, casts, and sterile tray services Medical supplies, including oxygen PPO: 15% of the Plan allowance (calendar year deductible applies) Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Outn l atient hospital or ambulatory surgical center - continued on next page